AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 If you do not see expected data in [!DNL Commerce Service], check if a problem occurred during the sync from the [!DNL Adobe Commerce] instance to the [!DNL Commerce Service] platform.

-There are 2 log files in the `var/log/` directory:
+There are two log files in the `var/log/` directory:

 - `commerce-data-export-errors.log` - if an error happened during _collecting_ phase
 - `saas-export-errors.log` - if an error happened during _transmitting_ phase